Palatine High School

 Palatine High School, or PHS, is a public four-year high school in Township High School District 211.
-Located at 1111 N. Rohlwing Road in Palatine, Illinois, United States, a northwest suburb of Chicago, it serves primarily all of and only those areas of Palatine northeast of the UP NW tracks, but also serves small portions of Arlington Heights and Barrington.
+Located at 1111 N. Rohlwing Road in Palatine, Illinois, United States, a northwest suburb of Chicago, it serves primarily all of and only those areas of Palatine northeast of the Union Pacific tracks, but also serves small portions of Arlington Heights and Barrington.
 In addition, PHS is a magnet school for the entire district's special education program.
 Feeder schools include Winston Campus Junior High and Sundling Junior High.
 Elementary schools in the attendance area include; Winston Campus, Lake Louise, Jane Addams, Virginia Lake, Lincoln, Sanborn and Paddock.

 History

 Palatine High School was founded in 1875, the first public high school in what are now the northwest suburbs of Chicago.
 Its operation was reorganized into a modern school district in 1914, and in 1928 the high school built its first dedicated school building.
 It served the entirety of Palatine Township as a public high school, and also admitted paying students from neighboring Schaumburg Township.

 In the 1950s, rising enrollments due to suburban expansion and the baby boom caused many changes.
 Palatine High School's district formally expanded to include Schaumburg Township, two additions were built in rapid succession, and additional school buildings were built in the southwest part of Palatine (William Fremd High School) and in Hoffman Estates (James B. Conant High School).
 The student distribution changed as Fremd served as a school for freshmen and sophomores while Palatine High School served juniors and seniors.

 The current three-story facility was completed in 1977, and a second gymnasium was built in 1997.

 In 2003 a new math and foreign language wing was built.
 This new three-story wing included 24 new classrooms and activity areas, and added 46500 sqft to the existing building.

 In the summer of 2009, Palatine's Chic Anderson Stadium was installed with an artificial turf for nearly $1.5 million.

 On November 30, 2017, transgender Palatine High School senior Nova Maday filed a lawsuit against District 211 with the help of the ACLU and a Chicago law firm.
 She alleged that the district had discriminated against her by denying her full use of the girls' locker room.

+In the 2025-2026 school year, Palatine High School celebrated its 150th anniversary.
+At the beginning of that school year, they renovated both locker rooms for over $7.4 million.

 Academics

 All schools in District 211 have been accredited by the North Central Association of Colleges and Schools; PHS's is the oldest accreditation in the district, dating back to April 1, 1935.

-PHS is not making Adequate Yearly Progress (AYP) as a part of the federal No Child Left Behind Act because multiple sub groups within the student population failed to meet minimum standards.
-2008 also marks the third year the school has been on academic watch.

-In 2008, Palatine High School had an average composite ACT score of 22.1.
-92.3% of the class of 2008 graduated.
+In 2024-2025, 90% of the class of 2025 graduated.